How to form a New Zealand charitable trust

 Registration as a trust board under the Charitable Trusts Act

-You may decide to take advantage of the many benefits that arise through registering the trustees as a trust board under the CHARITABLE TRUSTS ACT 1957.
+You may decide to take advantage of the many benefits that arise through registering the trustees as a trust board under the NZ CHARITABLE TRUSTS ACT 1957.
 Registration under the Act may allow the trust to enjoy many tax exemptions, including donations being tax deductible.

 The registration of the trust board means that the trust becomes a separate legal entity, and as a result many of the administrative inconveniences and expenses of an ordinary trust are avoided.